 The JASP bubble plots also enable visualization of categorical moderators; instead of a regression line, vertical `box plots' with confidence and prediction intervals are displayed alongside the jittered effect size estimate bubbles.

-\subsection{Location–Scale Models}
+\subsection{Location--Scale Models}

-We conclude the second example by extending the analysis to a location–scale model \citep{viechtbauer2022location}.
-Location–scale models relax the assumption of a common between-study heterogeneity by including a meta-regression model for the heterogeneity parameter.
-The scale part (with the location part corresponding to the standard regression on the effect size) is specified in the `Heterogeneity Model' subsection of the `Model' section.
+We conclude the second example by extending the analysis to a location--scale model \citep{viechtbauer2022location}.
+Location--scale models relax the assumption of a common between-study heterogeneity by including a meta-regression model for the heterogeneity parameter.
+In other words, standard meta-analysis and meta-regression models assume that the between-study heterogeneity $\tau$ is constant.
+Location--scale models allow the between-study heterogeneity to vary as a function of the moderators.
+The scale part of the model (with the location part corresponding to the standard regression on the effect size) is specified in the `Heterogeneity Model (Scale)' subsection of the `Model' section.

-The previously estimated `location' meta-regression can be extended to a location-scale meta-regression by assigning the study length moderator to the corresponding (`Heterogeneity Model') `Model Terms' variable input.
+The previously estimated `location' meta-regression can be extended to a location-scale meta-regression by assigning the study length moderator to the corresponding (`Heterogeneity Model (Scale)') `Model Terms' variable input.
 The previous output is extended with appropriate `Meta-regression Terms Tests' and `Meta-regression Coefficients Table' for the scale (Heterogeneity) term.
 Although the moderation effect on heterogeneity is not statistically significant at the $\alpha = .05$ level, the corresponding bubble plot would show slightly wider prediction intervals for longer interventions.

 As with the pooled effect (computed at the weighted average of observed moderator values), the heterogeneity estimates from the location-scale model are also computed at the weighted average of observed moderator values.
 The adjusted heterogeneity at the unweighted average of moderator levels can be obtained with the `Adjusted estimate' option in the `Heterogeneity' subsection of the `Estimated Marginal Means and Contrasts' section.
 This section also provides estimated marginal means and contrasts for the heterogeneity regression itself, parallel to those for the effect size regression.